chengongpp/go-optimization-guide/docs/02-networking/bench-and-load.md

 ### Flamegraphs

-Flamegraphs offer intuitive visual profiling of complex network call paths, clearly showing hotspots and bottlenecks related to request handling and network interactions.
+Flamegraphs provide a visual summary of where CPU time is spent by aggregating and collapsing stack traces into a single view.
+They make it easy to identify performance hotspots without digging through raw profiling data.
+In server applications, this often highlights issues in request handling, serialization, or blocking I/O. Under load, flamegraphs are especially useful for catching subtle inefficiencies that scale into major performance problems.

 #### What to Look For

-- Wide Layers Functions dealing with network connections or data transfer appearing as wide layers indicate excessive time spent on network operations or data serialization.
+- Functions related to network I/O or data transfer that appear as wide blocks in a flamegraph often point to excessive time spent on serialization, buffering, or socket operations.
 - Deep Call Chains Deep stacks could reveal inefficient middleware or unnecessary layers in network request handling.
 - Unexpected Paths Look for unexpected serialization, reflection, or routing inefficiencies.